Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 #### Prerequisites

-An entry in the decision matrix is created, see [Create an entry](#create-an-entry).
+An entry has been created in the decision matrix, see [Create an entry](#create-an-entry).

 #### Procedures